paper » Toxic Employees in the Workplace: Hidden Costs and How to Spot Them

 1 min read

-In this original Cornerstone OnDemand research, we take on the question of whether one bad apple can really spoil the whole bunch when it comes to “toxic employees” in the workplace.
+In this original Cornerstone OnDemand research, we examine whether one bad apple can truly spoil the whole bunch when it comes to toxic employees in the workplace.

-• Good employees are 54 percent more likely to quit when they work with a toxic employee, if the proportion of toxic employees on their team grows by as little as one to 20.
+• High-performing employees are 54 percent more likely to quit when they work alongside a toxic employee, even when the proportion of toxic employees on a team increases by as little as one in twenty.

-• As toxic employees make their co-workers significantly more likely to leave, replacement costs rise greatly; hiring a single toxic employee into a team of twenty workers costs approximately $12,800, whereas hiring a non-toxic employee costs an employer an average of $4,000.
+• Because toxic employees significantly increase voluntary turnover among their peers, replacement costs rise sharply.
+Hiring a single toxic employee into a team of twenty workers costs an organization approximately $12,800, compared to an average cost of $4,000 for a non-toxic hire.

-• Toxic employees have a fairly negligible effect on the performance of their co-workers, which suggests that they have a stronger influence on stress and burnout than on day-to-day task completion.
+• Toxic employees have a relatively negligible effect on the day-to-day performance of their co-workers, suggesting their primary impact is driven by increased stress, burnout, and disengagement rather than reduced task completion.

 Share: